 It may aid digestion.
 Although, there is controversy regarding this.

-A Nigerian scientists team found that typical houseplant of it can get rid of constipation.
+A Nigerian scientists team found that a typical houseplant of it can get rid of constipation.

-But, another study of National Institutes of Health found consuming whole-leave extract, may cause tumour growth in the large intestines.
+But, another study by the National Institutes of Health found consuming whole-leave extract, may cause tumor growth in the large intestines.

 As per the Mayo Clinic recommendation, consuming 0.04 to 0.17 grams of dried juice can relieve constipation.

 Aloin or barbaloin in aloe latex may help to reduce constipation.

 However, frequent use may not be safe.
 Therefore, the FDA banned over-the-counter all aloe latex products since 2002.
 Moreover, it recommended reformulation.

 If you are suffering from colitis, Crohn’s disease, or hemorrhoids, then you should not consume it.
 Because it may develop diarrhea and abdominal cramps.
 Moreover, it may cause a problem to absorb other drugs.
 Therefore, if you are under medications, then you should stop consuming them.

 Anyhow, it is not very effective to treat irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).